AdobeDocs/commerce-pwa-studio/src/pages/guides/theming/index.md

 }
 ```

-If the text color in your Venia-themed app turns red, your configuration is working correctly.
 To test your own theme, refer to [Customizing your theme](https://tailwindcss.com/docs/adding-custom-styles#customizing-your-theme) from the Tailwind documentation.

-## Step 4: Customize the base styles
+## Customize base styles

 You have two options for customizing the Tailwind and Venia base styles: